Recently I assisted at a workshop designed to help singles gain social skills and connect with each other.

 I gently pointed out that while not caring what others think can be liberating, it can also be problematic.
 Would you really want ignore how your actions affect other people to the point that you hurt or offend them?
 Or maybe suffer serious consequences, such as getting fired?
 Probably not.

-Do you focus on failure or success, or notice both?
+Do you focus on failure or success, or do you notice both?

 “Caring too much” about what others think often means focusing on what doesn’t work, even if it’s 1% of interactions, and ignoring what does work, even when that’s 99% of what you do.